 Conventional Loan To FHA Loan

-Borrowers with excellent credit but with high debt to income ratios, one option may be not to go with a conventional loan but rather go with a FHA loan.
+Borrowers with excellent credit but with higher DTI, one option may be not to go with a conventional loan but rather go with an FHA loan.
 This is due to the more lax debt to income ratio requirements from FHA.

-- One of the major disadvantages of going with a FHA loan is the upfront and annual mortgage insurance premium that FHA requires
+- One of the major disadvantages of going with an FHA loan is the upfront and annual mortgage insurance premium that FHA requires

 - The upfront mortgage insurance premium is 1.75% of the total mortgage loan amount